Tips for Artists from a Runner

 3. Get comfortable with being uncomfortable.

-When your running, biking, swimming or just plain being active you sweat.
+When you’re running, biking, swimming or just plain being active you sweat.
 After a while you keep sweating, your clothing is now soaked, your hair is dripping, salty sweat is getting in your eyes, there’s a pebble in your shoe, you’re chaffing in spots you didn’t know where there, and it’s only been 15 minutes.
 The finish line is another 2 hours away.
 Well, you learn from your mistakes and do things to prevent chaffing, pebbles, etc. but the fact remains it’s not going to be a comfortable journey to reach the finish line of a marathon.
 More so for a triathlon.

 So, in the studio it’s time to buck up and get out of the comfort zone.
 Maybe this means really tackling a perspective problem.
 Going outside to get some reference.
 Talking to another person to pose for you, maybe even a stranger!
 Erasing and starting over.
 Trying a new technique or medium (though I don’t recommend this for a current client – read the next tip.)
 It doesn’t have to actually hurt, the idea is to get the brain expanding your ideas and skills.
 It also means not giving up.
 I will be so worth it to get something you know is wrong right.